veovera/enhanced-rtmp/README.md

 ## Adoption and Ecosystem

-Enhanced RTMP has received active support from a growing list of companies and organizations, including **Adobe, YouTube, Twitch, Amazon, VideoLan, FFmpeg, OBS, Ant Media, Dolby, Intel Corporation, Luxoft, XSplit, Red5,** and many others.
+Enhanced RTMP has received active support from a growing list of companies and organizations, including **Adobe, YouTube, Twitch, Amazon, VideoLan, FFmpeg, OBS, Ant Media, Dolby, Intel Corporation, Luxoft, XSplit, Red5, mirillis,** and many others.
 Their involvement, whether through adoption of the protocol, contributions to its development, or ongoing efforts toward adoption, reflects a shared commitment to advancing modern media streaming technology.
 This growing industry engagement highlights E-RTMP’s potential as a foundational technology for future innovations.

 ## Join Veovera